How to Treat Common Pregnancy and Postpartum Skincare Woes

 What they are: Striae distensae, commonly known as stretch marks, are visible linear scars that are due to the abrupt and/or repeated stretching of skin.
 Striae typically occur during periods of rapid skin expansion such as in puberty, pregnancy, obesity, and certain other health conditions.
 In pregnancy, stretch marks are commonly located on the abdomen, breasts, hips, and buttocks.
 They typically start as red linear marks and over time can develop into skin-colored or slightly lighter depressed scars.

 When they most commonly appear: Stretch marks typically appear in the late second and third trimesters.

 What causes them: Stretch marks are caused by the rapid expansion of skin resulting in defects in the connective tissue.
 There is likely a genetic component to stretch marks.
 Other factors that influence the development of stretch marks are the quantity and distribution of weight gain and hormonal factors.

-How to treat them topically: The best treatment is prevention.
-This can be done by maintaining a healthy lifestyle and regular daily use of a moisturizer or belly oil to keep the skin soft and pliable during periods of expansion.
+How to treat them topically: The best treatment is prevention and many mamas ask me how to prevent stretch marks in pregnancy.
+The best approach is to maintain a healthy lifestyle and regular daily use of a moisturizer or belly oil to keep the skin soft and pliable during periods of expansion.